Kyren223/Kyren223/README.md

-## Contact
-- Email: ulmliad223@gmail.com
-- Discord: Kyren223

-## About me
+## 👋 About me
-TODO
+Hey, I am Kyren, an 18yo passionate developer, mainly focused on Game Development and low-level programming.
+Some of my other interests include playing Video games, Chess, and solving Rubik's Cubes fast.
+I use vim btw

+- 🔭 I’m currently working on [Krypton Language](https://github.com/Kyren223/Krypton)

+- 🌱 I’m currently learning **Rust, Linux and how to write a Compiler**

+- 🤝 I’m looking for help with [Trident](https://github.com/Kyren223/Trident)

+- 💬 Ask me about **Rust, Compilers, Kotlin, Java and Minecraft plugin development**

+- 📫 How to reach me **Kyren223 on discord, or mail ulmliad223@gmail.com**

 ## Skills & Experience
 ### Education
+- 2018-2021 - python lessons in middle school (3 years)
-- 3 years computer science major in highschool (C# oop, Automatons and Android development using java), 3 years python course middle school (6 years total).
+- 2021-2024 - CS major in highschool - C# oop, Automatons (DFA, Stack, Turing), and Android development using java (3 years).
-- 3 years course - first semester C and networking (python), second semester C++ and assembly, third semester personal project (programming language interpreter).
+- 2021-2024 - programming course - first semester C and networking (with python), second semester C++ and assembly, third semester personal project, I made a programming language interpreter.
-- 5 years self-taught - documentations, blogs, videos, books, etc.
+- 2019-2024 - self-taught gamedev - learned by making games and Minecraft plugins.

 ### Languages
 - Java - 5 years - Experienced